Today we prepare a quick and light vegetable broth:

 – quick vegetable broth

-takes just 10 minutes to cook;
+requires just 10 minutes of cooking;

-without carrots [cooking raises their glycemic index] and without potatoes [characterized by a significant amount of starch] with the seasonal vegetables you have in your pantry.
+without carrots [cooking raises their glycemic index] and without potatoes [characterized by a significant amount of starch] with seasonal vegetables you have in your pantry.

-Let’s see how it’s prepared!
+Let’s see how to prepare it!

 - Difficulty: Easy

-- Cost: Affordable
+- Cost: Economical

 - Preparation time: 10 Minutes

-- Portions: 2People
+- Portions: 2 People

 - Cooking methods: Boiling